Appraisily/scrapper-furniture/README.md

-# Invaluable Art Market Scraper
+# Invaluable Furniture Scraper

-A specialized Node.js web scraper for extracting fine art auction data from Invaluable.com.
+A specialized Node.js web scraper for extracting furniture auction data from Invaluable.com.
 Built with Puppeteer, Express, and advanced anti-detection measures.

 ## Overview

-This scraper is designed to capture both HTML content and API responses from Invaluable's art auction listings, with specific focus on:
+This scraper is designed to capture both HTML content and API responses from Invaluable's furniture auction listings, with specific focus on:
 - Initial page load data
 - Protection/challenge page handling
-- "Load More" pagination responses
+- API response capture
 - Raw HTML states at various stages
-- Structured API responses

 ## Features